dKargo Price Hits $0.17 on Top Exchanges (DKA)

-dKargo (CURRENCY:DKA) traded down 4.2% against the US dollar during the 1-day period ending at 22:00 PM E.T. on August 25th.
-One dKargo coin can now be purchased for approximately $0.17 or 0.00000355 BTC on popular exchanges. dKargo has a total market capitalization of $176.23 million and $34.99 million worth of dKargo was traded on exchanges in the last day.
-During the last week, dKargo has traded 12.9% higher against the US dollar.
+dKargo (CURRENCY:DKA) traded 2% lower against the dollar during the twenty-four hour period ending at 8:00 AM E.T. on August 31st.
+During the last seven days, dKargo has traded 8.3% lower against the dollar. dKargo has a market cap of $169.85 million and approximately $8.50 million worth of dKargo was traded on exchanges in the last day.
+One dKargo coin can now be purchased for $0.17 or 0.00000342 BTC on popular exchanges.

 dKargo Profile